cuzfrog/sbt-tmpfs/README.md

 # sbt-tmpfs
 sbt plugin that automatically "tmpfsifies" directories to speed up development.

 sbt 1.0.0.
-For those of you who have trouble downloading `doc` and `src` through IDEA,  use `updateClassifiers` in console.
+For those of you who have trouble downloading `doc` and `src` through IDEA,  use `reload plugins` then `updateClassifiers` in console.

 ## Why tmpfs?